cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

   CloudLinux Manager is a plugin which allows you to control all the CloudLinux settings from an easy-to-use web UI integrated into your control panel.

-  The submodules you can find in CloudLinux Manager are:
+  The submodules you can find in CloudLinux Manager are X-Ray (PHP Slow Site Analyzer) and Website Monitoring Tool.
-  X-Ray, Website Monitoring Tool and PHP Slow Site Analyzer.

   [See more](/manager/).